 - students looking to supplement their income while studying (sometimes a complete work area can be staffed by students on integrated rosters); or

-- farmers, or their dependents, who need to supplement their income (and may already have some of the skills you want).
+- farmers, or their dependants, who need to supplement their income (and may already have some of the skills you want).

 Accessing these people can be as simple as advertising your part time vacancies in the right place, for example recruitment agencies that specialise in part time work; through student or farmers’ associations; sporting or community organisations or even by developing cooperative arrangements with allied industries that are experiencing the same difficulties.
 In some circumstances you may be able to help these people overcome barriers to more employment hours, such as providing or subsidising child care.